yzGuu830/yzGuu830.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Graduate Student interested in Machine Learning and Natural Language Processing
+subtitle: A Graduate Student interested in Machine Learning and Natural Language Processing

 profile:
   align: right